 An automotive manufacturer utilized aluminum die casting to produce transmission housings using the A380 alloy.
 The shift resulted in a 25% reduction in weight and improved production efficiency, cutting manufacturing cycle times by 20%.

 An aerospace company adopted aluminum die casting for structural brackets, achieving significant weight reduction and a 15% improvement in fuel efficiency.
-Utilizing aluminum alloys with high strength and reduced weight directly translated into operational cost savings.
+Utilizing aluminum alloys with high strength and reduced weight directly translates into operational cost savings.

 Optimal mold design, including uniform wall thickness, efficient gating systems, and effective venting, significantly improves casting quality and reduces defects such as porosity or shrinkage.
 Proper design reduces cycle time, enhances productivity, and cuts manufacturing costs.